vivsarraf/deep-learning-challenge/AlphabetSoupCharity Report.md

 ![Model 1 Accuracy Plot](Resources/Model1_accuracy.png)

 # ATTEMPT 2<br>
-For my second attempt (Models/AlphabetSoupCharity2.h5).
  This attempt resulted in an <b>accuracy score of 73.40%.</b> This means that 73.40% of the model’s predicted values align with the dataset’s true values.

 The hyperparameters used were:
 * layers = 2